FA Cup: Tiebreaking

-In rounds up to and including the Fourth Round Proper, fixtures resulting in a draw (after normal time) go to a replay, played at the venue of the away team, at a later date; if that replay is still tied, the winner is settled by a period of extra time, and if still necessary, a penalty shootout.
+Until 2024-25, rounds up to and including the fourth round proper, fixtures resulting in a draw (after normal time) went to a replay, played at the venue of the away team, at a later date; if that replay was still tied, the winner was settled by a period of extra time, and if still necessary, a penalty shootout.
 Since 2016–17, ties have been settled on the day from the quarter-finals onwards, using extra time and penalties.
-From 2018–19, Fifth Round ties are also settled by extra time and penalties.
+From 2018–19, Fifth round ties have also been settled by extra time and penalties.
+Beginning with the 2024–25 competition, replays have been scrapped from the first round onwards to accommodate the expanded schedule of UEFA Champions League and UEFA Europa League.
+The decision to scrap replays received criticism from a number of lower-tier clubs and government officials.

 Until 1990–91, further replays would be played until one team was victorious.
 In 1971–72, a fourth qualifying round game between Alvechurch and Oxford City was played six times until Alvechurch won in the fifth replay.
 In their 1975 campaign, Fulham played 12 games over six rounds, which remains the most games played by a team to reach a final.
 Replays were traditionally played three or four days after the original game, but from 1991–92 they were staged at least 10 days later on police advice for the rounds proper.
 This led to penalty shoot-outs being introduced, the first of which came on 26 November 1991 when Rotherham United eliminated Scunthorpe United.